tursodatabase/libsql-client-ts/README.md

-# libSQL driver for TypeScript and JavaScript
+# libSQL client API for TypeScript and JavaScript

 ## Getting Started